VicXue/COMP90024_Assignment2/README.md

 - CouchDB
     - [x] Docker Swarm Deployment
     - [ ] Secret Hiding via Ansible Vault
+        - DB Admin credentials are open in the repo, may need to update it to use ansible vault, but it's low priority for now.
 - Harvester
     - [ ] Elaboration
     - [ ] Development